christopherwk210/gm-bot/docs/features/commands/helpcard.md

 > **Usable by:** Everyone

-Posts a Helpcard generously created and distributed by MashArcade.
+Posts a help card generously created and contributed by MashArcade.

 ```
 !helpcard [cardName]
 ```
-Finds and posts the card named `[cardName]`
+Finds and posts the help card named `[cardName]`
 ```
 !helpcard list
 ```
-Sends a list over all Helpcards currently available
+Sends a list of all help cards currently available
 ```
 !helpcard search [query]
 ```
-Searches the Helpcard arsenal with the given `[query]`
+Searches the help card arsenal with the given `[query]`